 Disclaimer: These are estimated figures and measures, rules of thumb and general dynamical properties of COVID-19.
 No guarantee, no liability from my side.

-- Contreras et al., Towards a long-term control of COVID-19 at low case numbers, submitted
+- Contreras et al., Towards a long-term control of COVID-19 at low case numbers, Science Advances, 2021

-- Contreras et al., The challenge of containing SARS-CoV-2 via test-trace-isolate, Nature Communications, provisionally accepted
+- Contreras et al., The challenge of containing SARS-CoV-2 via test-trace-isolate, Nature Communications, 2021

 - Alwan et al., Scientific consensus on the COVID-19 pandemic, The Lancet 2020